 PERL works fundamentally through partners and partnerships in providing technical support to locally-led reform initiatives and processes.
 PERL supports public sector reform in an adaptive and politically-smart manner.
 Its management structure and implementation mechanisms support intentional and evidence-informed adaptation based on contextual analysis and understanding of what works and what does not work, while keeping an eye out for unintended consequences.

-Some of the key approaches employed by PERL in its adaptive programme delivery include Political Economic Analysis (PEA), Gender, Equity, and Social Inclusion (GESI) assessments, amongst a host of others.
+Key approaches and tools that PERL uses in its adaptive programme delivery include Applied Political Economic Analysis (PEA) and conflict-sensitive Gender, Equity, and Social Inclusion (GESI) assessments.